Setting Up Your Development Environment¶

 - this guide was not tested on Windows, you might need to edit your

-Our development environment has been built into a single multi-arch image for 64-bit AMD, Intel, and ARM processors.
-That means, Apple Silicon, Raspberry Pi 3 / 4, and other ARM64-based devices can pull from the same repository.
+Our development environment is published as a multi-arch image for 64-bit AMD, Intel, and ARM processors, so Apple Silicon, Raspberry Pi 4 / 5, and other ARM64-based devices can pull the same image.
+The companion services referenced in our compose.yaml — photoprism/traefik, photoprism/vision, photoprism/dummy-webdav, and photoprism/dummy-oidc — are available for both architectures as well.

 Multi-Arch Docker Builds¶